-A minimally invasive approach can result in less prominent scarring and frequently allows the patient to return to their normal activities faster, such as with the da Vinci Surgical System.
-Two weeks recovery time versus two months.
+A minimally invasive approach can result in less prominent scarring and frequently allows the patient to return to their normal activities faster.
+Providing a two weeks recovery time versus two months.

 The need for surgery is typically indicated by severe mitral insufficiency, and the presence of symptoms of congestive heart failure.
 The diagnosis by echocardiography, without the presence of symptoms, can be enough to justify repair.
 Enlargement of the left atrium, especially when a recent onset of an irregular heartbeat (often atrial fibrillation) has been observed, is an indication for surgery.
 Recent data shows much greater benefit and lower risk operations if mitral insufficiency is corrected sooner rather than later.